Wayne Lundgren

-Wayne Lundgren (born 21 April 1982, in Sydney) is an Australian professional baseball pitcher who is currently a free agent.
+Wayne Leslie Lundgren (born 21 April 1982) is an Australian former professional baseball pitcher.
 He has previously played for the Brockton Rox of the Can-Am League and the Sydney Blue Sox of the Australian Baseball League (ABL).

 Professional career

 Lundgren was signed by Jon Deeble and debuted as a professional in 2000 with GCL Red Sox, recording 2–2 with a save and a 3.41 ERA.
 He then pitched in the International Baseball League of Australia for the off-season in 2000–2001, going 2–3 with a 4.50 ERA.
 In 2001, he had a 4–2, 2 Sv record for the GCL Red Sox.
 Wayne did not pitch in 2002 due to injury, then split 2003 between the Lowell Spinners and Augusta GreenJackets before being released from the Red Sox organisation.

 In 2004, he was then picked up as a free agent by the St. Louis Cardinals and pitched that year for the Peoria Chiefs (2–2, 3.94) and Palm Beach Cardinals (0–1, 4.26).
 He was promoted and spent 2005 with the Swing of the Quad Cities (1–0, 8.76) and Palm Beach (3–3, 4.15).

 Lundgren debuted and pitched for the Australia national baseball team in the 2006 World Baseball Classic.
 In the 5th against the Dominican Republic national baseball team, he replaced Paul Mildren with a 5–1 deficit.
 He retired Ronnie Belliard, Wily Mo Pena and Alberto Castillo in order.
 After Australia made it 5–2, Lundgren opened the bottom of the 6th by hitting Willy Taveras.
 Taveras stole second and moved to third on a ground out by Alfonso Soriano.
 Wayne retired Albert Pujols and continued his fine run against the MLB stars by retiring Miguel Tejada on a fly to right.
 Matty Gahan relieved him in the 7th.

 In 2006, Wayne moved to the Cincinnati Reds chain and pitched for the Sarasota Reds (0–2, 7.62) and Dayton Dragons (2–1, Sv, 2.60).
 After one year in Japan, he went 11–3 with a 3.28 for the Brockton Rox of the Can-Am League, finishing 6th in the league for ERA.